 Members build a bookstore's community in special ways.
 More than ever, it makes us YOUR bookstore.
 You commit to getting at least one book from us each month--which means we see you often, and get to know you.
 When we have members' events, you'll meet other book lovers who also support your bookstore, and mostly live nearby.
 It's a great way to find common ground with your neighbors, and build friendships around your shared love of books.

 If you have a special child in your life, consider a Young Readers' membership.
-A child up to age 12 receives a free new paperback or board book each month, plus discounts on other selections, and a birthday card with a special offer.
-Your child will also benefit from forming connections within the community, knowing neighbors and being known to them.
+A child up to age 12 receives a free new paperback or board book each month, plus discounts on other selections.
+Your child will also benefit from forming connections within the community, knowing neighbours and being known to them.

 We look forward to welcoming you!